How to Implement Task Chaining#

 )

-group_id="workflow", tasks={"retrieve": retrieve_task, "analyze": analyze_task}
+tasks = {"retrieve": retrieve_task, "analyze": analyze_task}

 )

-def get_task_prompt(self) -> str:
+def analyze_prompt(env: Environment) -> str:

-prompt = self.current_task.description
+prompt = task.description

-if task_input:
+if env.state.is_completed(ref.task_id):

 return prompt